 The best part is that the Uphold card provides users with cashback rewards on all their purchases.
 You get a 1% cashback that is paid out in GBP.
 The rewards are calculated at the end of each month and then added to your Uphold card balance.

-The one major con that somewhat overshadows the Uphold card is mentioned above - the fact that you won’t be able to acquire or use the card if you’re not located in the UK.
+The one major con, which somewhat overshadows the Uphold card, is mentioned above - the fact that you won’t be able to acquire or use the card if you’re not located in the UK.
 However, if you DO reside within the country in question, this obviously doesn’t apply to you.

 Latest Uphold Coupon Found:Earn $20 worth of BTC for you AND your friend using this Uphold coupon!
 Refer up to 20 friends monthly to multiply the bonus ($20 x 20 = $400)!